 Hayward is charming, brutal and dangerous.

-He dates Thai models from an agency the boss of whom is an ‘advisor’ to the Royal Thai Police, and has been reported to have used a knuckleduster on a young foreigner who dated ‘his girl’, though he is married with three Thai children.
+He dates Thai models from an agency, the boss of whom is an ‘advisor’ to the Royal Thai Police. .
 Hayward is the premier British ‘Wolf of Bangkok’.

-He is also known as ‘the animal’, but as a loader he was the ‘voice of perfect reason’ and took people down for millions selling them worthless shares in barely existent or non-existent companies.
+He began his boiler room career with scammers like the International Asset Management Group.
+As a loader he was the ‘voice of perfect reason’ and took people down for millions selling them worthless shares in barely existent or non-existent companies.

-One such case was that of Stephen Sharpe (aka Birt) who quit the Bangkok boiler room scene and wrote a document about Hayward called ‘A Painted Picture’.
+One such case was that of Stephen Sharpe (aka Burt/Birt) who quit the Bangkok boiler room scene and wrote a document about Hayward called ‘A Painted Picture’.

 |McCleary brothers - made to look bad by Thai police|

 the real kidnappers

 Just like the American McCleary brothers, James and John, who got 18 years for the alleged kidnapping of Mark Hutcherson, a boiler room king from Georgia, Canadian Stephen Sharpe also tried to ‘whistle-blow’ but was betrayed in the process.